bmutahhar/battleship-evaluation-task/README.md

 #### Installation Instructions:

 1. First, clone the repository: `https://github.com/bmutahhar/battleship-evaluation-task.git`
+2. Switch to this branch using `git checkout frontend`
-2. Install all dependencies by running `npm install`
+3. Install all dependencies by running `npm install`
-3. Run the project by using `npm start`
+4. Run the project by using `npm start`
-4. Open `http://localhost:3000` in your browser, preferably google chrome.
+5. Open `http://localhost:3000` in your browser, preferably google chrome.

 #### Running the project: